HIV Treatment and Management

 ↑ finasteride possible

-Adjust dutasteride dose as needed based on clinical effects and endogenous hormone concentrations.
+Adjust dutasteride dose as needed based on clinical effects.
 No dose adjustment needed for finasteride.

 ↑ micronized progesterone

-See the different Contraceptives entries for other progestin-PI interactions
+See the Hormonal Therapies—Contraceptives section for other progestin-PI interactions.

 Adjust progestin/progesterone dose as needed based on clinical effects.
 Drospirenone is not contraindicated with ATV/c products because it is prescribed at a lower dose for menopausal HRT than products used for hormonal contraceptives.